This is the lunatic six-wheel Mercedes G 63 AMG 6x6, the largest and most extreme road legal SUV to ever hail from Mercedes' road car operations.

 Produced on a limited basis – and at a price of £370,000 – the colossal double-cab pickup started life as an even more rugged military version of the G 320 CDI conceived and engineered for the Australian army and in operation since 2011.

-This plush, leather-lined civilian version of the off-road vehicle has been conceived to appeal to some of Mercedes-Benz's most affluent clientele.
+This plush, leather-lined civilian version of the off-road vehicle has been conceived to appeal to some of Mercedes-Benz's most affluent clientele, and promises a vehicle without compromise, which is what we are in Dubai to find out.

 It features six driven wheels, low range gearing, five differential locks and a tyre control system for its standard 37-inch wheels.
 Mercedes says it is "the last word in forward-thrusting power for the beaten track".